 - The city of George is at the heart of the Garden Route and the mecca of golf in the southern Cape.
-It is home to the renowned Fancourt Country Club and Golf Estate. - Knysna, nestling on an estuary, is one of South Africa's favourite destinations, famous for its indigenous forests, lakes and beaches. - Just 29 km from Oudtshoorn, the ostrich-feather capital of the world, at the start of the Cango Valley lie the Cango Caves, the only show caves in Africa that offer a choice of tours in various languages.
-The remarkable caves are a
+It is home to the renowned Fancourt Country Club and Golf Estate. - Knysna, nestling on an estuary, is one of South Africa's favourite destinations, known for its indigenous forests, lakes and beaches. - Just 29 km from Oudtshoorn, the ostrich-feather capital of the world, at the start of the Cango Valley, lie the Cango Caves, the only show caves in Africa that offer a choice of tours in various languages.
+The remarkable caves are a series of 30 spectacular subterranean limestone caverns.
+The cave system is 5,3 km long.